PlayStation Shuts Dark Outlaw Games Amid Mobile Strategy Shift

 Mobile Production Cost Analysis

 The costs of maintaining a studio in this sector are high.
-It is not enough just to hire programmers.
-You must invest in marketing, server maintenance, and updates.
-In the case of mobile games, the product lifespan is short.
+It is not enough just to hire programmers; one must invest in marketing, server maintenance, and constant updates.
+In the mobile games space, the product lifespan is short.
 A player is happy to abandon a title when a new season starts with a competitor.
 Sony would have to create new content every few months to keep the community alive.
+Diversification of revenue strategy did not work as planned.
+Console revenues are stable; app revenues are volatile.
+The company ultimately chooses safety over risk.

 Platform Policy and Fees

-Apple and Google collect fees on in-app transactions.
-This amounts to 15 to 30 percent.
+Apple and Google collect fees on in-app transactions, ranging from 15 to 30 percent.
 For a first-party publisher, this is a significant loss of revenue.
-The requirement for players to pay money for digital goods is difficult.
-Players expect free games with microtransactions.
+The requirement for players to pay money for digital goods is difficult in a market that favors free-to-play.
 Sony does not want to lose such a large portion of its margin.
+Every transaction in the PlayStation Store does not generate a fee for Sony, but in the App Store, it does.
+Sony prefers to fully control its ecosystem on consoles where it dictates the terms.

 Shifting Resources Toward Consoles